pankosmia/Pankosmia-Documentation/docs/dev-reference-manual/uxui-guidelines.md

 ### Generate MUI color variants for *theme.json*
 {: .no_toc }

 - Use the [MUI Theme Creator](https://zenoo.github.io/mui-theme-creator/).
-On the bottom-right you can edit a `main` color to automatically generate its `light` and `dark` variants, with the needed corresponding `contrastText` color.
+On the bottom-right you can edit a `main` color to automatically generate its `light` and `dark` variants, and the corresponding `contrastText` color.

     > Note those are different from a light/dark app theme.
 They are a lighter and darker shade of the main color.
 You can use them to play with contrast in the interface.